dennismuhnene/DevCollab-Hub/README.md

 - **💬 Real-Time Chat:** Once matched, connect and communicate instantly with your new collaborators through private messaging.
 - **🤖 AI-Enhanced Insights:** Leverage AI to generate compelling project descriptions, summarize profiles and get conversation starters for your new matches.
 - **🔒 Secure Authentication:** Standard email/password authentication powered by Firebase.
+- **⚡ Rate Limiting & Caching:** Built with Upstash Redis for robust rate limiting and caching, ensuring a smooth and reliable user experience.
+- **📊 Google Analytics:** Integrated with Google Analytics for tracking user engagement and application performance.

 ## 🚀 Tech Stack